letmutx/nomad-nvidia-vgpu-plugin/README.md

 Usage
 --------------

-Then use the [device stanza](https://www.nomadproject.io/docs/job-specification/device.html) in the job file to schedule with device support.
+Use the [device stanza](https://www.nomadproject.io/docs/job-specification/device.html) in the job file to schedule with device support.

 ```hcl
 job "gpu-test" {